-- 1. Connect your MPC X or MPC Live to your computer.
+- 1. Connect your MPC X, MPC Live, MPC Live MKII or MPC One to your computer.
 Make sure both are powered on. - 2.
 On your computer, open the MPC software. - 3.
-On your MPC X or MPC Live, enter Controller Mode. - In the MPC software window, click the menu icon (≡), select File > Export, and then click Expansion.... - 5.
-In the Export Expansion to Standalone MPC window that appears, click the Drive menu and select a storage device that you will use with your MPC X or MPC Live: the internal SATA drive (if you have installed one in your MPC X or MPC Live), an SD card, or a USB flash drive. - In the Expansions list, click the box next to each one to select or deselect it.
+On your MPC, enter Controller Mode. - In the MPC software window, click the menu icon (≡), select File > Export, and then click Expansion.... - 5.
+In the Export Expansion to Standalone MPC window that appears, click the Drive menu and select a storage device that you will use with your MPC: the internal SATA drive (if you have installed one in your MPC X, MPC Live, MPC Live MKII or MPC One), an SD card, or a USB flash drive. - 6.
+In the Expansions list, click the box next to each one to select or deselect it.
 Only the selected ones will be exported.
 Click Select all to select all of them or Select none to deselect all of them. - 7.
 Click Export to start exporting, or click Cancel to close the window and not export anything.